Sign in

 Data Collections Address Collection

-Address Collection data is collected in accordance with sections 52 and 58B of the Australian Education Regulations 2023.
+Address collection data is collected in accordance with sections 52 and 58B of the Australian Education Regulations 2023.

 Residential address information is used and combined with other data to calculate a non-government school community’s capacity to contribute to the costs of schooling.
 This may influence the level of Australian Government recurrent funding for non-government schools.
 The information is also used to inform Australian Government school education policy.

-Most non-government schools are required to complete the collection.
-Schools required to complete the collection will see ‘Address Collection 2024’ listed on the Data Collections dashboard in SchoolsHUB.
+Most non-government schools are required to complete the address collection.
+These schools will see ‘Address Collection 2025’ listed on the data collections dashboard in SchoolsHUB.

-Government schools and some non-government schools are exempt from completing the Address Collection under the Australian Education Regulations 2023.
+Government schools and some non-government schools are exempt from completing the address collection under the Australian Education Regulations 2023.

 These schools are: